ikorde/ray-tracer/README.md

 ```
 ./ray_tracer -i ./graphics/[graphics file number].txt
 ```
-Output will be displayed in output.png
+Output will be displayed in output.png.
+PNG files of graphics produced are also available in graphcis folder.